josephmluna/LabWebsite/lab_charter/index.md

 Welcome to the Luna lab!
 The team and I are excited you want to work with us.
 {:.center}

+Below are some thoughts on how I'd like the lab to function.
+These ideas reflect the values and expectations that as a group we feel are important to creating and maintaining a healthy work environment.
+As this is a living document, we will revisit these ideas periodically and collaboratively as new lab members join and provide valuable feedback.
+{:.center}

 ## Table of Contents
 - [Safety and Health](#safety-and-health)
 - [Collegiality, Teamwork, and Lab Citizenship](#collegiality-teamwork-and-lab-citizenship)